kuroi-9/relaxg/README.md

 # RelaxG
-A tool to help with manga upscaling
+A mobile-first tool to help with manga upscaling

 ## Getting Started